fpc/FPCSource/tests/readme.txt

 Result uploading
 ----------------
-Results can be uploaded to the testsuite result DB (http://www.freepascal.org/cgi-bin/testsuite.cgi) by executing make uploadrun
+Results can be uploaded to the testsuite result DB (http://www.freepascal.org/cgi-bin/testsuite.cgi) by executing

+make uploadrun

 On unix:
 - The testing machine must be enabled to login on www.freepascal.org automatically as user fpc with ssh.
 On Windows:
-- The putty utilities plink.exe and pscp.exe must be in the patch
+- The putty utilities plink.exe and pscp.exe must be in the path
-- the must be a putty session named fpc@www.freepascal.org which is enabled to login automatically into www.freepascal.org
+- There must be a putty session named fpc@www.freepascal.org which is enabled to login automatically into www.freepascal.org